global-asp/asp-source/en/0274_animals-dig-a-well.md

 ##
 When the animals arrived, they saw that Turtle had captured Hare.
 They called the rest of the animals to decide what to do with Hare.
-When all the animals were assembled, Lion asked them, “What shall we do with this Hare?”
+When all the animals were assembled, Lion asked them, "What shall we do with this Hare?"

 ##
-Turtle said, “Elephant should grab him with her trunk and beat him on the rocks.”
+Turtle said, "Elephant should grab him with her trunk and beat him on the rocks."
 All the other animals agreed.
-Then Hare said, “O Great Lion, you know that hares don't die if you hit them on rocks.
-The Hare will only die if he is thrown into ash.”
+Then Hare said, "O Great Lion, you know that hares don't die if you hit them on rocks.
+The Hare will only die if he is thrown into ash."
 So Lion told Elephant to throw Hare into ash.

 ##